wupeifan/ECON_407_Fall2020/syllabus.md

 # ECON407 -- Fall 2020

 ## Topics in Macroeconomics
-This is a course in the computational tools used in modern macroeconomic.
 The class will be a mixture of theory and programming.
+The first half or 2/3 of this course is about learning the computational tools used in modern macroeconomics, and applying the programming tools.
+Then, based on the

 - **Instructor:** Peifan Wu, peifan.wu@ubc.ca
-- **Office Hours:** Tuesdays 9:00am-10:00am Vancouver Time (PST)
+- **Office Hours:** Tuesdays 9:00am-10:00am, Vancouver Time
 - **Prerequisites:** One of ECON 301, ECON 304 and one of ECON 302, ECON 305 and one of ECON 303, ECON 306.
+Not very strict though.
   - A little programming experience is very valuable, but you will be able to fill in the blanks with some hard work.
   - We'll go through some introductory contents in the class
 - **Textbook:** No Textbook.
 We will follow a small subset of QuantEcon Python lectures https://python.quantecon.org/index_toc.html